Lemorz56/CSgoDiscordBot/README.md

     "steamToken" : "STEAM API TOKEN"
 }
 ```
+Now don't forge to invite that bot to your server.
-Then you are good to go just do:
+Then you are good to go, to test it out locally run:
 ``node index.js``